sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/grafana.md

 Also, you need to provide the electricity rate and the estimated CO₂ emissions that **${project.name}** will use as a reference to calculate the cost of electricity and the carbon footprint of your monitored environment:

 * **The electricity price (in dollar per kiloWattHour)**: This is the price of the kWh of electricity used to calculate the energy cost of the physical systems in your monitored infrastructure.
-Refer to your energy contract to know the tariff by kilowatt per hour charged by your supplier.
+Refer to your energy contract to know the tariff by kilowatt per hour charged by your supplier or refer to the [GlobalPetrolPrices Web site](https://www.globalpetrolprices.com/electricity_prices/#:~:text=The%20world%20average%20price%20is,1%2C000%2C000%20kWh%20consumption%20per%20year).
 * **The carbon density (in grams per kiloWattHour)**: This is the	CO₂ emissions in kg per kWh used to calculate the total carbon emissions based on the electricity consumed by physical systems in your monitored infrastructure.
 See the [electricityMap Web site](https://app.electricitymap.org/map) for reference.
 This information is required to evaluate the carbon footprint of your IT infrastructure based on the energy source you are using.
 * **The Power Usage Effectiveness (PUE)**: This is the metric used to determine the energy efficiency of a data center.
 PUE is determined by dividing the amount of power entering a data center by the power used to run the computer infrastructure.
 The typical PUE in data centers worldwide ranges between 1 to 2.5.
 By default, the **Hardware Sentry - Observability and Sustainability** dashboards use a PUE of 1.8, which is the average value for typical data centers.